jaydattc/bdownload/README.md

 # bdownload

-A batch downloader cli made in Node
+A batch downloader cli made in NodeJS

 ## Features
 1. Download using HTTP or curl (default is curl)